Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces

-For the sake of comparison, we also consider the cases of a MIMO system and of a phased array (PA), both having $M$ elements with position $\bm p_i$ and power beampattern $4\cos \theta \cos \varphi$, $i=1,\ldots,M$.
+For the sake of comparison, we also consider the cases of a fully-digital MIMO system, a hybrid analog-digital MIMO system with 4 sources, and a phased array (PA), all having $M$ elements with position $\bm p_i$ and power beampattern $4\cos \theta \cos \varphi$, $i=1,\ldots,M$.
 Let $\zeta_i(t)$ be the waveform sent over the $i$-th element of the array, and define

 Then, it is not difficult to show that the amplitude beampattern of the MIMO system and of the PA can be expressed in both cases as $| \bm v\herm(f; \theta, \varphi) \tilde{\bm Q}(f; \theta, \varphi) \bm \zeta |$.
 Such a beampattern is optimized according to the same criterion used for the illuminator and RIS architecture considered in Sec.~\ref{sys_model_sec}.
-In particular, the optimization problem for the MIMO system is